ssamot/causality/README.md

 Matlab
 Preferably Debian Based Linux Installation

 Kaggle Causality Challenge framework.
-Mostly based on default python version
+Mostly based on kaggle's python code code for the challenge.

 To train:
 A. Configure